MicrosoftDocs/Viva/Viva/engage/deeplinks.md

 ## Deep link to a Viva Engage entity
-Similarly these links will open the entity in Viva Engage in Teams.
+Links in these formats will open the entity in Viva Engage in Teams.

 - `https://aka.ms/VivaEngage/Launch?context=%7B%22subEntityId%22:%22type=custom,data=<entityType>:<entityId>%22%7D`
 - `https://teams.microsoft.com/l/entity/db5e5970-212f-477f-a3fc-2227dc7782bf/vivaengage?context=%7B%22subEntityId%22:%22type=custom,data=<entityType>:<entityId>%22%7D`

 However, you will need to:
-1. replace _`<entityType>`_ with one of the following:
+1. replace _`<entityType>`_ with one of the following values:

 | Type      | Replace _`<entityType>`_ with... |
 | --------- | ------------- |